jails-org/Jails/README.md

 - Simplicity, it'll work very well with other libraries or micro-libraries.

-- You don't have write html sintax on your js file, keep your js logic away from html markup.
+- No need to write html sintax on your js file, keep your js logic away from html markup.

 And many others advantages...